Rigi Workshop 2019: Editing the code of human life – biological, ethical and legal perspectives

 Genome editing enables the deletion, modification or introduction of gene sequences.
 With the discovery of the CRISPR/Cas9 system it became a method which is broadly applicable and highly specific, also in humans.
-For biologists it is a new, powerful and important tool, lawyers are confronted with regulatory challenges and for ethicists it raises different questions how and for what purposes the technology should be applied.
-During the workshop a particular focus will be set on the context of reproductive medicine, where we will compare the new challenges with similar questions our society was previously confronted.
+For biologists it is a new, powerful and important tool, lawyers are confronted with regulatory challenges and for ethicists it raises different questions of how and for what purposes the technology should be applied.
+During the workshop a particular focus will be set on the context of reproductive medicine, where we will compare the new challenges with similar questions that previously confronted our society.

 This 3-day course is held in English